All Episodes

 It's been all over Fox.

-We've had the soundbite.
+We've had the sound bite.

 Now, and cue that to the top, Mike.

-Now it's going to take more than a few years to solve challenges built up over decades.
+Now, it's going to take more than a few years to solve challenges built up over decades.

 This guy hates Reagan, by the way.

-Uh eight years of Clinton.
+Eight years of Clinton.

-I thought I could fix it in three and a half years.
+And he wants people to believe that, you know, I thought I could fix it in three and a half years.

-It's gonna take longer then.
+It's going to take longer than that.

 It's worse than I knew.

-When I took office in 2009, they didn't tell me how bad it was.
+They didn't tell me how bad it was.

 It's worse than anybody ever knew.